 Whatever circumstance you are in, you need thoroughly check all these things before applying for your mortgage.
 We do find that many people forget about the electoral roll information which is something that you need to do as it can make a big difference.

 Furthermore, check if the dates are correct too, that you know the specific dates you moved into your rented property and the day you left it.

-It’s important that you get the dates right too, you need to know the exact date you moved into your rented apartment/new home and the day that you left it.
-If you do happen to make a mistake with these dates it can appear that you are living in two places at the same time.
+You need to get the dates right too, knowing the exact date you moved into your rented property and the day that you left it.
+In the case that you make a mistake with this and there are time that overlap, a mortgage lender may feel like you are living in two places at once.

 Through making sure that every bit of information you have on your accounts is up to date, you are demonstrating to a mortgage lender that you are serious about your mortgage journey and understand what you are doing.
 As well as this, you are making sure that you only have one consistent address at any given time.